j127/landing_page_template/README.md

 yarn start
 ```

-When ready to deploy, log in to [Cloudflare](https://cloudflare.com/) and log in via the terminal:
+When ready to deploy, create a [Cloudflare](https://cloudflare.com/) account and log in via the terminal:

 ```text
 wrangler login